tejaldev/SimpleToDoApp/README.md

 **Question 2:** "Take a moment to reflect on the `ArrayAdapter` used in your pre-work.
 How would you describe an adapter in this context and what is its function in Android?
 Why do you think the adapter is important?
 Explain the purpose of the `convertView` in the `getView` method of the `ArrayAdapter`."

 **Answer:** An adapter maps the UI with its datasource.
 For instance in this app we use an ArrayAdapter<>(this, android.R.layout.simple_list_item_1, items) which takes the list of items (i.e. datasource) and also the UI view template in which these items are to be shown.
-Speaking in terms of MVC pattern model is list of items view is listView and controller is the Adapter.
+Speaking in terms of MVC pattern model, list of items-view is listView and controller is the Adapter.

-Technically all items in the listView have some view only difference is they will different data.
+Technically all items in the listView have some view only difference is they will have different data.
 When the listview scrolls some items will go offscreen.
+The view of the item that went offscreen can still be reused.
 Instead of creating new view object when an item goes offscreen its view can be reused.
 ArrayAdapter's getView() method passes this view to be reused in convertView argument.

- As the listview scrolls, an item will go offscreen.
-The view of the item that went offscreen can still be reused.
-As all list item views will be same only the data it displays changes.
-So as an optimization ArrayAdapter's getView() method has convertView argument, it contains the

 ## Notes